-- Normally, applicants for Literacy and ESOL, Numeracy or Teaching Disabled Learners courses will be required to pass a rigorous pre-course test and interview procedure, including diagnostic pre-interview tasks and one-to-one and group interview and tasks.
-If the results of these tests indicate that the applicant is borderline, then the course team may make a conditional offer and provide selfguided learning materials which applicants study before the course starts. - Participants are required to log 100 hours of teaching practice in Literacy and ESOL contexts at different levels (e.g. minimum 2 of the 3 levels of the ESOL curriculum: Entry level, Level 1 and Level 2).
+- be regularly employed in the education or training of participants in the Lifelong Learning Sector for normally at least an average of 3 hours per week or 100 hours a year in an approved placement, with relevant Literacy and ESOL or Numeracy or Disability teaching practice; - 2) have responsibility for the group that they are teaching for planning and assessing the learning.
+A group would normally consist of a minimum of 6 learners.
+However, if applicants are teaching learners with specific learning difficulties or differences, in prison or in other appropriate environments when numbers are lower, the course leader may exceptionally agree admission to the course; - hold a generic teacher training qualification such as Certificate in Education/PGCE or equivalent - 4) hold a minimum of a level three vocational qualification or a professional or academic qualification (such as a degree or higher diploma) in the subject they teach; - 5) be able to use Information Technology for word processing assignments and preparing teaching materials; - 6) have qualifications in their specialist subjects that reflect level 3 requirements in accordance with industry standards.
+For numeracy, the candidate must be able to demonstrate mathematical skills at Level 3; for Literacy and ESOL, the candidate should demonstrate English skills beyond all existing Level 2 qualifications. - 7) pass in the specialist initial diagnostic assessment and interview tasks. - 8) All applicants must have a current Criminal Records Bureau check and they need to provide that certificate to the course leader at the beginning of the course. - 9) Participants are required to log 100 hours of teaching practice in Literacy and ESOL contexts at different levels (e.g. minimum 2 of the 3 levels of the ESOL curriculum: Entry level, Level 1 and Level 2).
 LSIS guidance states that approximately 25% of the teaching practice hours should be with classes where the intention is to provide literacy teaching and another 25% should be with classes where the intention is to provide ESOL teaching.
 The remaining 50% can be in either context.
 However, LSIS has also indicated that it is possible that participants would teach in one discipline (say, ESOL) and observe classes in the other discipline (Literacy or vice versa).
 Teaching practice would therefore be linked to the intention to practise the discipline, rather than the teaching placement itself.
-In the catchment area for the consortium colleges, it is highly likely that Literacy classes will include students with ESOL needs and vice versa. - Participants are required to log 100 hours of teaching practice in Numeracy contexts at different levels - Entry level and one other level. - Participants are required to log 100 hours of teaching practice for Teaching Disabled Learners which must be undertaken with some groups of learners and not just one to one teaching.
+In the catchment area for the consortium colleges, it is highly likely that Literacy classes will include students with ESOL needs and vice versa. - 10) Participants are required to log 100 hours of teaching practice in Numeracy contexts at different levels Entry level and one other level. - 11) Participants are required to log 100 hours of teaching practice for Teaching Disabled Learners which must be undertaken with some groups of learners and not just one to one teaching.
 50 hours of this teaching practice (which can be voluntary) can be in mainstream classrooms which include students with SpID, disabilities, ADHD, emotional/behavioural and/or mental health difficulties.
-In order to broaden their teaching experience we also expect the participants to: - Observe and evaluate at least two SLDD classes during the course OR - Shadow and/or team teach in an SLDD classroom at least twice, evaluating their experiences.
+In order to broaden their teaching experience we also expect the participants to: - Observe and evaluate at least two SLDD classes during the course OR

+• Shadow and/or team teach in an SLDD classroom at least twice, evaluating their experiences.